Logic2020/LogicInterview/SpringBoot/README.md

+# Source Acknowledgement

+This is a sample Spring boot service with modifications taken from https://github.com/AhmadVakil/REST-BookStore-API

 # Spring Boot REST API

 This project is a book store API that can be used as a backend for e-commerce.